DayZ-Mirrors/dayzdockerserver/files/custom/README.md

   > types.xml
 ```

-Always lint any XML file that is created/merged:
+Always lint any XML file that is created/merged (Any output from this command means there is a problem.
+No output means the XML file is valid):

 ```shell
 xmllint --noout types.xml
 ```